GRAAL-Lab/rml/README.md

 0. Implementation of a very fast SVD algorithm (for robot-wise matrix dimensions) with optional regularization parameters.
 0. Implementation of a Pseudo Inversion algorithm.
 0. Implementation of a slim Robot Model class able to manage multi arm mobile robotic platforms, including dJdq and manipulability measurements.
-0. Providing a set of robotic evaluation related functions such as: lemma versor, bell shaped functions, point to plane distance and more.
+0. Providing a set of robotic related functions such as: lemma versor, bell shaped functions, point to plane distance and more.

 ## Dependencies